-8 Fill the ears with a tiny amount of stuffing to create a little volume, and then fold the ears slightly and attach them with pins before sewing them in place (Fig I).
-Sew the nose with satin stitch and pink embroidery yarn.
-Stamp eyes onto the face using a metal pin with a small head, dipped in black hobby paint.
+8 Fill the ears with a tiny amount of stuffing to create a little volume, and then fold them slightly and attach with pins before sewing them in place (Fig I).
+To sew the nose, use a doubled sewing thread (or embroidery yarn) and sew through the head, across the nose, and then back through the head.
+Carefully tighten the thread, so the nose is pressed backwards against the head and creates the look of two nostrils.
+To hide the thread/knot, you can start and end under one of the ears.

+9 Stamp eyes onto the face using a metal pin with a small head, dipped in black hobby paint.
 When the eyes are dry, create rosy cheeks using lipstick or rouge and a dry brush.